 |100% Max $300||Visit Site||Review|

-The odds on Trump being removed from office are pretty slim, but they are available at many of the top election betting sites.
-Right now, you can see that only BetOnline and SportsBetting have removal odds posted, with bettors favoring retention over removal.
+The odds on Donald Trump being removed from office are very slim, but they were recently available at many of the top election betting sites, like BetOnline and SportsBetting.

 Trump is uniquely polarizing, and as a result, the political odds available have skyrocketed over the last couple of years.
 In past Presidencies, it was pretty much impossible to find odds on presidential removal, but the age of Trump means that such odds are popping up at sportsbooks all over the Internet.